Activities & Education

 Over 200 species have been recorded.

-Join the Umpqua Valley Audubon Society for birding walks on the second Saturday of each month (except June, July, and December).
-Meet at Church Rd for walks beginning at 9 a.m.
-New birders and families are welcome.
-Loaner binoculars will be available.
-Approximately 2 hours on Pond Loop.
+Join the Umpqua Valley Audubon Society for birding walks on the second Saturday of most months.
+Meet at the Church Rd entrance.
+New birders and families are welcome, and loaner binoculars will be available.
+Group spends approximately 2 hours on Pond Loop.
 No registration is needed.
-Visit the UVAS website for more information and any last-minute weather cancelations.
+Visit the UVAS website for start time, more information, and any last-minute weather cancellations.

 Visit eBird for the current species list.